multitudes/42-minishell/README.md

 types other than fix: and feat: are allowed, for example @commitlint/config-conventional (based on the Angular convention) recommends build:, chore:, ci:, docs:, style:, refactor:, perf:, test:, and others.
 footers other than BREAKING CHANGE: <description> may be provided and follow a convention similar to git trailer format.
 Additional types are not mandated by the Conventional Commits specification, and have no implicit effect in Semantic Versioning (unless they include a BREAKING CHANGE).
 A scope may be provided to a commit’s type, to provide additional contextual information and is contained within parenthesis, e.g., feat(parser): add ability to parse arrays.

+## Git pull --rebase
+It is preferred to Git Pull because if the command succeeds the history will be linear.

 ## Shell Syntax (from the BASH manual)